Henrique-Shiguemoto/rInOut/README.md

 # rInOut

-Simple library in C/C++ for file IO operations.
+Simple library in C for file IO operations.

 ## Features